OSGeo/gdal/gdal/doc/source/development/rfc/rfc49_curve_geometries.rst

        g3 = g1.Union(g2)
        assert g3.ExportToWkt() == 'CURVEPOLYGON (CIRCULARSTRING (0 0,1 1,2 0,1 -1,0 0))'

-Or using GetCurveGeometry() explicitely on the result of a buffer
+Or using GetCurveGeometry() explicitly on the result of a buffer
 operation:

 ::